aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/iam-groups-roles-to-manage-eks-access/index.en.md

 weight : 34
 ---

-### Prerequisites

-This workshop is most suitable for participants who are currently building solutions in AWS using compute and/or container services.

-#### Target Audience

-This workshop is designed for an audience looking to build vulnerability management solutions using AWS services and native controls.
-Technical owners and individual contributors in Platform teams, Security teams, and Cloud Architecture teams can use this workshop to build advanced vulnerability management configurations.

-#### Costs

-In this workshop, you will create various AWS services. **This workshop will not incur any costs when run using AWS Event Dashboard at an AWS Event**.
-If you plan to run the workshop on your own, please make sure to check the [AWS Free Tier](https://aws.amazon.com/free/) page along with the building a cost estimation using the [AWS Pricing Calculator](https://calculator.aws/#/) to understand the spend involved.

-#### Navigating the workshop

-Navigate the workshop using the left navigation bar.
-You can see the range of tasks on the left.

-#### Cleanup

-Use the cleanup page for instructions on how to cleanup after the workshop is completed.

-#### Feedback

-We appreciate your opinion on how to improve this resource!
-If you have any feedback or suggestions for improvement, please email [amazon-eks-security-immersion-day@amazon.com](mailto:amazon-eks-security-immersion-day@amazon.com)
-.

-### Using IAM Groups to Manage Kubernetes Cluster Access

 In this module, we’ll learn about how to simplify access to different parts of the kubernetes clusters depending on IAM Roles.